Elvi Berisha

-Elvi Berisha (born 2 March 1999) is an Albanian professional footballer who plays as a left midfielder for Tirana.
+Elvi Berisha (born 2 March 1999) is an Albanian professional footballer who plays as a wide midfielder for Kastrioti.

 Club career

 Early career

-Berisha started his youth career at age of 12 with FK Fieri under-13.
+Berisha started his youth career aged 12 with FK Fieri under-13.
 After spending one season there, he moved at fellow Fieri club KF Apolonia Fier under-15.
 During the 2014 Summer window transfers, Berisha signed with KF Tirana.

 On 20 June 2016 Berisha had a trial by Roma in a Serie D club.

 Leganés

 On 12 August 2017, Berisha started a trial at Spanish side CD Leganés.
 In his first trial game with the reserves he scored twice against Guadalajara in a 4–2 win, where he wore the shirt number 7.
 Following that, the club was convinced to sign him three days later.
 Berisha agreed a four-year contract joining on a free transfer since he had no professional contract with Tirana.
 Tirana were, however, entitled to €90,000 due to FIFA's rules that the club where a player was raised earns €30,000 for each year the player was part of the club.

 Berisha was subsequently assigned to the B-team in the regional leagues.
 On 12 November 2017, he scored a hat-trick for the side in a 5–2 home routing of CDV Rayo Serranillos.